geovedi/book-notes/2012/the-universe-inside-you.en.md

 In the vast tapestry of human history, hair has woven its way into the very fabric of our existence.
 From its evolutionary origins to its modern-day cultural and personal significance, hair remains a crowning glory, capturing our attention and imagination.

 ## Mirror, mirror
-- The mirror serves as a metaphor to explore the evolutionary journey from simple life forms to the diversity of species, including humans.
-- The concept of a "missing link" in evolutionary theory is debunked, highlighting the gradual nature of species transitions.
-- The chapter introduces the idea of an "ancestor tower" representing the evolutionary lineage of an individual, showcasing the continuity of life's diversity.
-- Each generation in the ancestor tower is the same species as its predecessor, emphasizing the absence of sudden changes between species.
-- The understanding of evolution as a theory is clarified, emphasizing that all scientific theories are subject to testing and can be disproved with new evidence.

 Take a moment to look in the mirror.
 What do you see?
 A human being, no doubt, but if you allow yourself to step back and shed the preconceived notions of yourself, you might notice an animal staring back at you.
 For, beyond the sophistication of our brains and the capabilities they afford us, we are part of a vast continuum of life that stretches back through time immemorial.

 In the early days of evolutionary theory, there was much talk of humans descending from apes, a misleading picture that obscured the intricate web of life's history.
 To get a true understanding of how our bodies came to be, we must look further back, tracing our ancestry to the earliest life forms on Earth.